20 of the best Europe summer festivals in June 2021

-7. Sónar Barcelona | 16-18 June 2016
+7. Sónar Barcelona | 18-20 June 2020

 Music, creativity and technology come together in this sensory festival experience.
 If an easily digestible music festival is what you’re after, Sónar probably shouldn’t be your first choice.

 However, if you’re the kind of person who thrives in creative communities and all things electronic and experimental, then Sónar is where it's at.

-8. Meadows in the Mountains | 10-13 June 2016
+8. Meadows in the Mountains | Cancelled for 2020

 Meadows in the Mountains is one of the most magical festival experiences you can have in Europe.

 Held in the wilderness of the Rhodopes Mountains, Bulgaria it's a dance festival that's split between live and DJ sets over two summer days.
 Splurge on a pool party ticket and you’ll get access to spa facilities, outdoor pools, a shuttle to and from the festival and accommodation.